FauricioValencia/code-exercise/README.md

 And when I refresh the page,
 Then I should still see the entries that I uploaded from both CSV files in the table.

+Notes:
+- We want to parse the the CSV on the frontend using the [File Reader API](https://developer.mozilla.org/en-US/docs/Web/API/FileReader/readAsDataURL#Example).
+Please don't worry about sending the CSV to the server.
-Notes: Please store the time and expense data in MongoDB via the Express server that we have setup.
+- Please store the time and expense data in MongoDB via the Express server that we have setup.
 We setup a couple of example endpoints to just make sure that everything is wired together correctly.
 Please feel free to change it as you see fit.

 ## Users should be able to see the total dollar amount for entries